olefriis/simplepvr-backend-ruby/README.md

 This projects needs to be a nice, readable, hackable, tested system.
 No pull requests are accepted that violate this.

 For version 1 of SimplePVR, there are no more features planned.
-Instead, there'll be a little clean-up:

-* Various code clean-ups (no grand plan).
-* Various GUI clean-ups (no grand plan).
-* Various bug fixes (no known issues at this point).
+I'll see if the current incarnation seems stable in the long run on my own setup, and if so, I'll mark it as 1.0.0.

 There is lots of stuff I'd like to do after that, but I have no deadline - which means that pull requests are the only means you have for speeding things up.
 This includes: